Myanmar Case Study

 The Conflicts

 Since Myanmar gained independence from the British in 1948, various armed ethnic groups seeking greater autonomy from the government have fought the world’s longest-running civil war.
 Fighting has killed tens of thousands and displaced hundreds of thousands.
 In recent years, Rakhine state has seen particularly high rates of forced migration, armed violence, and persecution of the Rohingya Muslim minority.
 Across Myanmar, women and girls from ethnic and religious minorities have suffered a range of abuses by both the military and armed groups, including sexual violence, abductions, forced labor, and trafficking.
-In 2018, the United Nations listed Myanmar’s military, the Tatmadaw, in its annual list of parties who have committed sexual violence in armed conflict.
+In 2018, the United Nations listed Myanmar’s military, the Tatmadaw, in its annual list of parties [PDF] who have committed sexual violence in armed conflict.

-A patchwork of bilateral state-level cease-fires throughout the 1990s did little to end the violence, but, in an important step forward, the Nationwide Ceasefire Agreement was signed in October 2015 between the government and eight of the then-sixteen armed ethnic groups after two years of negotiations.
-In 2018, an additional two groups joined the agreement.
-Historic elections in November 2015 resulted in a decisive victory for Aung San Suu Kyi’s National League for Democracy (NLD) party, ushering in a new era of civilian government after nearly fifty years of military rule.
+A patchwork of bilateral state-level ceasefires [PDF] throughout the 1990s did little to end the violence.
+During a period of relative political progress in the country, the Nationwide Ceasefire Agreement [PDF] was signed in October 2015 between the government and eight of the then-sixteen armed ethnic groups after two years of negotiations.
+Historic elections in November 2015 resulted in a decisive victory for Aung San Suu Kyi’s National League for Democracy (NLD) party, ushering in a new era of partial civilian government after nearly fifty years of military rule.
 The NLD-led government declared the peace process a priority and in August 2016 hosted the first 21st Century Panglong Union Peace Conference with broad representation, including seventeen of Myanmar’s twenty largest ethnic groups.
+In 2018, an additional two groups joined the NCA, and four Panglong Conferences were held from 2016 to 2020, though progress to advance the formal political dialogue outlined by the NCA was slow.
+Elections were again held in November 2020, leading to another NLD-led government.
+But in February 2021, the military carried out a coup, ousting the NLD-led government, extinguishing Myanmar’s struggling democracy, and undermining the NCA.
+Aung San Suu Kyi was put on trial and given a thirty-three-year jail sentence (later reduced to twenty-seven).
+She is currently under house arrest after being moved from prison as a health measure due to extreme heat.
+After the coup, the NLD formed the National Unity Government (NUG), a shadow government that is working to build military and political alliances with Myanmar’s ethnic groups in an effort to restore democracy.

 Myanmar Women at the Table

 Women have fought in armed groups, campaigned for peace, faced imprisonment for opposition politics, and survived conflict-related sexual violence and abuse over the course of Myanmar’s conflict.
-They are playing a leading role in the struggle against the military regime, comprising an estimated 60 percent of protestors.
+They are playing a leading role in the struggle against the military regime, comprising an estimated 60 percent of protestors .
 Yet women have been underrepresented in formal roles in the peace process: for the 2015 NCA—signed in October 2015—women represented only two of the fifty-two government negotiators.
 The Senior Delegation, which represented the ethnic armed organizations (EAOs), did slightly better, with two female members of a fifteen-person delegation.
 Notably, the EAOs had a woman—Naw Zipporah Sein—serve as lead negotiator for their group.
-The EAOs also had two women serve as technical advisors for the peace process.
-Nang Raw Zahkung and Ja Nan Lahtaw, executive director of the Nyein (Shalom) Foundation, one of Myanmar’s leading peace organizations, Ja Nan Lawtaw also served as one of two facilitators of the talks.
+The EAOs also had two women serve as technical advisors for the peace process: Nang Raw Zahkung and Ja Nan Lahtaw, executive director of the Nyein (Shalom) Foundation, one of Myanmar’s leading peace organizations.
+Ja Nan Lawtaw also served as one of two facilitators of the talks.

 The formal ceasefire implementation mechanism, the Joint Monitoring Committee, also suffered from sluggish performance and did not have sufficient gender balance in its union- and state-level offices.
 Despite a 2016 commitment by the conflict parties that women would represent 30 percent of participants, their representation remained low.